 \section{Methods}

-Theoretically, the photocurrent formulae can be expressed in both the length and velocity gauges for the laser.\cite{ventura2017gauge} In most theoretical works, the length gauge was employed.
-This is because that although the velocity gauge has simpler formulae, it suffers from several issues: (i) Large number of bands are required to converge the results if additional calculations are not employed;\cite{passos2018nonlinear,xu2021pure} (ii) The dephasing and the general scattering term beyond relaxation time approximation (RTA) are hard to be included;\cite{yue2020structure} (iii) The numerical results may diverge at low-$\omega$ (photon frequency) limit.\cite{ventura2017gauge}
+Theoretically, the photocurrent formulae can be expressed in both the length and velocity gauges for the laser.\citep{ventura2017gauge} In most theoretical works, the length gauge was employed.
+This is because that although the velocity gauge has simpler formulae, it suffers from several issues: (i) Large number of bands are required to converge the results if additional calculations are not carried out;\citep{passos2018nonlinear,xu2021pure} (ii) The dephasing processes and the general scattering term of the master equation beyond the RTA are hard to be included;\citep{yue2020structure} (iii) The numerical results may diverge at low-$\omega$ (photon frequency) limit.\citep{ventura2017gauge}

 In length gauge, the current density ${\bf J}^{c}\left(t\right)$ and spin-current density ${\bf J}^{s_{\gamma}}\left(t\right)$ are